-This covers the case where the stars in the FOV are changing, such that the star tracks maintained evolve with time.
+1 This covers the case where the stars in the FOV are changing, such that the star tracks maintained evolve with time.

+2 During this time interval no attitude acquisition is performed.

 night sky test

 test performed during night time using the sky as physical stimulus for the star sensor.

-The effect of atmospheric extinction should be taken into account and reduced by appropriate choice of the location for test
+The effect of atmospheric extinction is generally taken into account and reduced by appropriate choice of the location for test.

 probability of correct attitude determination

 probability that a correct attitude solution is obtained and is flagged as valid, within a defined time from the start of attitude determination with the sensor switched on and at the operating temperature

 1 Time periods for other conditions, like recovery after the Sun entering the FOV or a cold start, can be defined as the time needed to reach the start time of the attitude determination.
-The total time needed would then be the sum of the time needed to reach the start time of the attitude determination and the time period related to this metric.
+The total time needed is then the sum of the time needed to reach the start time of the attitude determination and the time period related to this metric.

 2 Attitude solution flagged as valid means that the obtained attitude is considered by star sensor suitable for use by the AOCS.
 The validity is independent of accuracy.